rokka-io/rokka-site/source/_references/40-searching.md

 ## OR / NOT filtering

+You can add `operator=or`, if you want to do an OR filter over all mentioned fields.

-OR and NOT filters are currently not possible.
+NOT filters are currently not possible.
+Also combining AND and OR is not possible yet.

 If you have a need for that, get in contact with us and we'll see what we can do.

 ## Search for deleted images